 Richard took a long breath and decided.

 With a gentle hiss, the doors opened, allowing Richard to exit the midnight train and enter the dimly lit station.
 It didn't matter that he didn't know where he was heading for the first time in a long time.
+Instead of fleeing his life, he was taking steps in the direction of something fresh and genuine.

 The train vanished into the haze behind him, carrying the remnants of his meaningless life with it.
 He was going to take this voyage on his own terms, whatever was ahead.
+For the first time in a long time, he felt something spark within him: hope.
+He had been given the opportunity to change his fate and regain his life.

 The midnight train had shown him the truth: wealth, status, and power were meaningless without connection, without love.
 And now he was ready to find the things that truly mattered.